ignite/cli/docs/guide/loan.md

 ## Scaffold the Module

-Scaffolding the module will create a new `loan` module inside the `x` directory.
+Scaffold the module to create a new `loan` module inside the `x` directory:

 ```bash
 starport scaffold module loan --dep bank
 ```

-Use the `--dep` flag to specify that this module depends on and is going to interact with the `bank` module.
+Use the `--dep` flag to specify that this module depends on and is going to interact with the Cosmos SDK `bank` module.

 ## Scaffold a List

-The [scaffold list](https://docs.starport.com/cli/#starport-scaffold-list) command creates data stored as an array.
+Use the [scaffold list](https://docs.starport.com/cli/#starport-scaffold-list) command to create data stored as an array:
-In such a list, you want to store previous mentioned `Loan` proto message.

 ```bash
 starport scaffold list loan amount fee collateral deadline state borrower lender --no-message